 Tesla Model S vs. Tesla Model 3: Price

 The Tesla Model 3 currently comes in three different model variants.
-The Standard Range Plus costs from $39,990, the Long Range Model 3 is priced from $48,990 while the Performance edition will set you back $56,990 and upwards.
+The RWD Model 3 starts at $43,990, the Long Range Model 3 was priced from $57,990 before sales were suspended, while the Performance edition will set you back $53,990 and upwards.
 The Tesla Model 3 can also be configured to suit your budget and requirements, meaning cars are often much costlier than their basic ticket price.

 Tesla Model S vs. Tesla Model 3: Design and interior

 The Tesla Model S was a real headturner when it first emerged, especially with fans of big traditional executive sedans.
 It’s certainly bigger than the Model 3, both in length and width, which might put off people with smaller car requirements.
 Styling on the Model S still looks surprisingly relevant too, with its characteristic slimline front grille still setting it apart from the crowd.

 The Tesla Model 3 definitely looks more bang-up-to date, but there are crossover style traits that deliver universal appeal — such as the panoramic glass roof found on both cars.

 Of course, you can tweak and fine-tune any Tesla to suit your taste and budget, with wheels being a good example.
 The Model S can arrive on your drive with freshly styled wheels up to 21-inches, while the Model 3 has options up to 19-inches.